rezaahmadzadeh/tinyquaternion/README.md

 ### 2.6.
 Normalize

 To normalize the quaternion use the `normalized` method.
-Note that `q` will change to the normalized form.

 ``` python
 q.normalized